WebAssembly/design/AstSemantics.md

   * Return types, which are a sequence of local types
   * Argument types, which are a sequence of local types

-WebAssembly doesn't support variable-length argument lists (aka varargs).
+WebAssembly doesn't support variable-length argument lists (aka varargs), they are instead supported through explicit accesses to linear memory.

 In the MVP, the length of the return types sequence may only be 0 or 1.
 This restriction may be lifted in the future.